franky920920/QRcode_JavaScript_Scanner/readme.md

 This is a qrcode scanner using javascript by Franky Chen

 Licensed under MIT license.
-Remember to include conant in the end of the page to use tour project.
+Remember to include content in the end of the page to use tour project.

 Note:
 This program requires https to work.